 Law fairs: when, where and what?
 Find out when fairs are being held, where you can pick up a free copy of Chambers Student, and how to make the most of fairs.

-If you didn't manage to get one of our guides at a law fair ask your university or law school careers office for a copy of Chambers Student 2017.
+If you don't manage to make it to your law fair, but would still like a copy of Chambers Student 2018, then ask your university careers office for a copy.
 We've sent out 1,000s of free copies of our books to over 100 universities and law schools across the UK, so they should have a copy for you.
 If they don't ask them to contact us.
+Alternatively, read the whole guide for free on this website.
+We recommend you start here for the solicitors' profession or here for the Bar.

 Law fair: What do you think is the best strategy?